ErickRicky19/Probability-Dices-Simulation/README.md

 <img width="1919" height="1079" alt="reports" src="https://github.com/user-attachments/assets/e010628d-fc55-4ad5-88cc-17d574d16e00" />

 ## Also, you can launch dices n times from 1 to 10000 times.
+In adition, change the number of dices faces to n faces